Sunday, April 16 from 5:30 pm to 7:00 pm

 In this class, you will taste through the essential French wine regions and grape varieties.
-Bordeaux, Burgundy, Languedoc, Loire, Rhone, Alsace: All the great flavors and stories will be encapsulated in this two-hour wine tasting class.
-You can expect a dynamic learning experience at the hands of a world-class sommelier-instructor.
+Bordeaux, Burgundy, Languedoc, Loire, Rhone, Alsace: All the great flavors and stories will be encapsulated in this two-hour wine-tasting class.
+You can expect a dynamic learning experience from a world-class sommelier-instructor.

 Why French Wine?

 Our French Wine class is an important one for wine lovers.
 Heck, it’s virtually illegal for a seasoned sommelier not to take this class.
-For good reason: France remains the gold standard for fine wine around the world.
+For a good reason: France remains the gold standard for fine wine worldwide.

 A Bit of Trivia